NecdetG/GiftCardAutoHit/README.txt

 now goto 000webhost and make a webiste and goto file manager I recommend to obfuscate index.js and index.css so the user can't see the source code.
-You can use free css and js obfuscators online upload index.html, index.js, style.css in and save and close now just ask someone to goto ur website. done
+You can use free css and js obfuscators online upload index.html, index.js, style.css in file manager and save and close now just ask someone to goto ur website. done